Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 • Continental (mostly dry): Colorado, Wyoming, New Mexico, interior Alaska, interior British Columbia

-Factors that change the waterproofness or water resistance of a ski bib include the face fabric treatment, which can be eco-friendly formulas or chemicals that are toxic to the environment.
+Factors that change the waterproofness or water resistance of a ski bib include the face fabric treatment, which can be eco-friendly formulas or toxic chemicals.
 Bibs can also have sealed seams to block moisture or waterproof zippers.
-Generally, the more water-resistant or waterproof a product is the pricier it will be.
+Generally, the more water-resistant or waterproof a product is, the pricier it will be.

 Many ski bibs can work fine across various conditions.
-However, if you are mostly snowboarding and skiing in a wet climate or the snow tends to be heavy with water, then you’ll want to invest in a hardier material to stay dry.
-If you mostly venture into the backcountry, it’s also not a bad idea to invest in apparel that can withstand those stormy conditions when you’re far out from the trailhead, even if the snow tends to be on the drier side.
+However, if you are mainly snowboarding and skiing in a wet climate or the snow is heavy with water, you’ll want to invest in a hardier material to stay dry.
+If you mainly venture into the backcountry, it’s also not a bad idea to invest in apparel that can withstand those stormy conditions when you’re far out from the trailhead, even if the snow is drier.

 Patagonia Powder Town bibs - front pocket view